apache/spark/IMAGES.rst

 .. contents:: :local:

-Airflow docker images
+Airflow Docker images
 =====================

-Airflow has two images (build from Dockerfiles):
+Airflow has two main images (build from Dockerfiles):

   * Production image (Dockerfile) - that can be used to build your own production-ready Airflow installation You can read more about building and using the production image in the